Côte de Beaune: Auxey-Duresses

 Formerly owned by the abbey at Cluny, Auxey was once the site of many watermills powered by the river Clous.
-It is another of those appellations that is less well known, as its wines used to be sold as Volnay or Pommard.
-It has 32ha of Premier Crus within its 170ha, and the significant plantings of Chardonnay tells us that we are about to enter white wine territory.
+It is another of those appellations that are less well known, as its wines used to be sold as Volnay or Pommard.
+It has 32ha of Premier Crus within its 170ha, and the significant plantings of Chardonnay tell us that we are about to enter white wine territory.

 Southern communes

 Meursault

 Perhaps surprisingly, one of the most famous names in Burgundy has no Grand Crus, although there have been calls for Les Perrieres to be so designated ever since it was described as "tête de cuvée" in the 1855 list.
 Meursault grows Chardonnay almost exclusively (note the exception of Santenots mentioned in the Volnay section), which makes wonderfully rich and buttery white Burgundy, developing a certain nuttiness with time.
 The Premier Crus occupy 132ha of the 437ha.

 Blagny

 Blagny is a former Gallo-Roman village down on the plain, whose white wines are sold as Meursault or Puligny-Montrachet.
 The Blagny appellation was created in 1970 for the red wines of the neighbourhood.
 They don't have the fineness of the wines from up on the ridge, but Blagny is a source of cheaper red Burgundy in a light, rustic style.